🏆 Expert Picks

 | 16 | 19 GPM | 15 | 20 GPM |

 I’ve used this exact method myself — if your bucket fills in 20–30 seconds, you’re probably in the 10+ GPM range, which puts you in the clear for most whole house systems.
-But if it’s taking longer than 60 seconds, I start suspecting pressure or pipe restrictions.
+If it’s taking longer than 60 seconds, I start suspecting pressure or pipe restrictions.

 🔬 Micron Ratings: Why They Matter